MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/configure-personal-insights.md

 ### User configuration settings

-#### About data processing and opt out
+#### About managing access and opt out

 Viva Insights has core features and premium features.
-Viva Insights doesn’t process any collaboration or productivity data for users without these service plans.
-If you don’t want Viva Insights to process a user’s data, don’t assign that user a service plan.
+Access to features and types of data processing depends on a user's assigned service plan.

 As an admin, you have the ability to configure opt in/opt out behavior for end users.
 For premium plans, you can also [allow](privacy-settings.md) users to control what’s included in advanced and some aggregated insights.
 Then, users can choose to [opt out](https://support.microsoft.com/topic/opt-out-of-viva-insights-ecfd76f9-52ef-4882-9235-be1f59c25967) through their Viva Insights app in Teams or on the web.
 When users opt out of Viva Insights: